Flourek/Stereorizer/README.md

 Easily add realistic depth perception to **any** image you want by generating a stereoscopic pair for viewing in VR

 ## Depth map generation
-The view from the other eye is based on a depth map, where brighter values mean the pixel is closer, and therefore it is offset by a larger value.
+The view from the other eye is based on a depth map, where brighter values mean the pixel is closer, and therefore it is offset by a larger value. <br/>
 It's automatically generated using machine learning - [MiDaS](https://github.com/isl-org/MiDaS).
-You should use the best model possible.

 You may also choose to author the depth map yourself and use that instead.